Baseball Before We Knew It

 Baseball Before We Knew It: A Search for the Roots of the Game is a 2005 book by David Block about the history of baseball.
 Block looks into the early history of baseball, the debates about baseball's beginnings, and presents new evidence.
 The book received the 2006 Seymour Medal from the Society for American Baseball Research (SABR).

 The account, first published in 1905, that Abner Doubleday invented baseball in 1839 was once widely promoted and widely believed.
 However, this belief was discredited almost immediately.
-Although the Doubleday myth was never taken seriously by historians, Block showed that the gospel that supplanted it was also deeply flawed.
+Although the Doubleday myth was never taken seriously by historians, Block showed that the narrative that supplanted it was also deeply flawed.
 In this accounting, baseball was understood as the derivation of an English children's game, rounders, but America was allowed to retain patrimony over its national pastime through the assertion that it had been reinvented as a modern sport by the members of the New York Knickerbockers, who codified its rules for the first time in 1845.
 This idea, according to Block is wrong in almost every aspect.
 In the book, Block argues that baseball was not a product of rounders, and its essential form had already been established by the late 18th century.